sbhatoolaul/Fantasy-Basketball-Helper/README.md

 This project was also just created so I could refresh my web scraping knowledge.

-In the future, I plan to add more advanced stats and maybe even prediction tools.
+In the future (probably before next season), I plan to add more advanced stats and maybe even prediction tools.
+I won this year 😎.